omarfsosa/omarfsosa.github.io/_posts/2020-05-18-poisson_regression_in_python.md

 R = \frac{1}{n - k}\sum_{i=1}^n z_i^2,
 \end{align}

-where $$n-k$$ are the degrees of freedom of the residuals.
+where $$n-k$$ are the degrees of freedom of the residuals ($$n$$ is the number of observations and $$k$$ is the number of parameters you used to fit the model).
 If the data were Poisson, the sum of squares of the standardised residuals would follow a chi-square distribution with $$n-k$$ degrees of freedom, so we would expect $$R\approx 1$$.
 When $$R > 0$$, we say the data is overdispersed because there is extra variation in the data which is not captured by the Poisson model.
-When $$R < 1$$, we say the data is under-dispersed and we make sure to tell all of our friends about it because this is such a rare pokemon to find.
+When $$R < 1$$, we say the data is under-dispersed and we make sure to tell all of our friends about it because this is such a rare pokémon to find.

 Ok, so how do we account for overdispersion?
-We use a negative binomial distribution, which has 2 parameters, instead of a Poisson.
-If $$y\sim \mathrm{NegBinomial}(\mu, \alpha)$$, then, according the paramtrisation used by statsmodel library,
+There's more than one way to do it but, in any case, we are going to need an extra parameter in our model (just like a normal distribution has a parameter for the mean and one for the variance).
+Here, I'll do int using a negative binomial distribution instead of a Poisson.
+If $$y\sim \mathrm{NegBinomial}(\mu, \alpha)$$, then, according the parametrisation used by statsmodels library,

 \begin{align}
 \mathrm{E}\left[y\right] &= \mu \newline
-\mathrm{Var}\left[y\right] &= \mu + \alpha\mu^2 .
+\mathrm{Var}\left[y\right] &= \mu + \alpha\mu^2.
 \end{align}

-[^5]: See this good set of notes for more details: https://data.princeton.edu/wws509/notes/c4a.pdf .
+The parameter alpha is what helps us to specify the amount of overdispersion.
 So we simply fit a negative binomial model with a bit of overdisperssion, say $$\alpha=0.051$$, (below I explain how to choose this number):

 ```python
 alpha = 0.051